aarontrefler/kaggle-gendered-pronoun/README.md

 Introduction
 ------------
-This project was created in order to compete in [Kaggle's Gendered Pronoun Resolution](https://www.kaggle.com/c/gendered-pronoun-resolution/overview) contest.
+This project was created in order to compete in [Kaggle's Gendered Pronoun Resolution (Pair pronouns to their correct entities)](https://www.kaggle.com/c/gendered-pronoun-resolution/overview) contest.

 Contest description:
 ```